Matrix42AG/shim-review/README.md

 *******************************************************************************
 ### If your SHIM launches any other components, please provide further details on what is launched.
 *******************************************************************************
 The shim loads our custom loader (the DEFAULT_LOADER provided to the shim).
-We use a custom second-state loader.
+We use a custom second-stage loader.
 According to business logic, the loader can start Microsoft Windows Boot Manager or own Linux Kernel image.
-All of the files we load are code-signed with the vendor certificate provider to the shim.
+All of the files we load are code-signed with the EV vendor certificate provided to the shim.
-To start the loader we create own EFI boot entry.
+To start the loader we create our own EFI boot entry.

 *******************************************************************************
 ### If your GRUB2 launches any other binaries that are not the Linux kernel in SecureBoot mode, please provide further details on what is launched and how it enforces Secureboot lockdown.